aparnanagamalli/Shell-Scripting/README.md

 ### Listing Files

-Use the `ls` command to Lists files and directories in the current directory
+`ls`  Lists files and directories in the current directory
 ```bash
 ls